AM311/Cybersecurity_Report/home.md

  - **1** VM running **Kali Linux**;

 All machines can be installed as virtual machines; for doing so, any virtualization software is good.
-OS versions are not mandatory, but all necessary features must be kept the same.
+OS versions are not mandatory, but all necessary features must available.

+It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.

 DETTAGLI TECNICI SU CONFIGURAZIONI VIRTUALBOX E VERSIONI SOFTWARE